2021 Nissan Rogue Sport Trim Levels with Comparisons & Configurations.What do you get with each? Find out below..

 Cargo capacity when the rear seats are in place is almost 23 cubic feet.
 This doesn't quite compare with what mid-size SUVs can offer, but it's much more space than what one would find in the trunk of a sedan.
 Lowering the rear seats down can expand cargo capacity to about 60 cubic feet.
 Maximum cargo volume would be a little less if a moonroof is present.
 The second row of the vehicle has a 60/40 split configuration, giving people the ability to lower only one side down at a time.

-2021 Nissan Rogue Sport S vs SV.
+Compare the 2021 Nissan Rogue Sport S vs SV Trim Levels.
 What is the difference?

 The SV stands apart from the S because it has several more features inside and outside of its cabin.
 On the SV, the front fog lights can be helpful when visibility is poor, and the LED turn signals that are built into the outside mirrors can make it easier for other drivers to know what the Rogue Sport is about to do.
 The roof rails on the SV can be used to secure certain types of gear.